 Take the First Step

-Mercy is a challenge that requires finding the strength to take the first step.
-If two people are angry and silent and do not speak, it is the Christian who should be the first to try to find a way to reconcile.
+Mercy is a challenge that requires the strength to take the first step.
+For example, if two people are angry and silent and do not speak, the Christian should be the first to try to find a way to reconcile.

 Mercy that brings Good